-The MHSA will support a total of 1.8 FTEs in the CDPH, Safe and Active Communities Branch (SACB).
+The MHSA supports 1.8 positions in the CDPH, Safe and Active Communities Branch (SACB).
 SACB oversees the All Children Thrive California Program (ACT/CA).
-This three-year pilot program will engage cities in strategies to reduce the prevalence of adverse childhood experiences (ACEs), building on the national ACT initiative prioritizing children's health in more than a dozen U.S. cities.
-In partnership with Community Partners, Public Health Advocates, and the UCLA Center for Healthier Children, Families, and Communities, ACT/CA will set in motion a broad social movement focused on the wellbeing of children and families, establishing an infrastructure supporting its statewide deployment.
-By increasing the capacity of communities to address the root determinants of health, ACT/CA will provide a replicable, evidence-based model that can bolster Accountable Health Communities, First 5 early childhood initiatives, and Proposition 63 prevention efforts.
-Beginning in FY 2018-2019, CDPH received \$10 million to spend over three years to implement and evaluate the ACT/CA Program.
-CDPH/SACB will award one contract to Community Partners through June 30, 2021.
+This three-year pilot program engages cities in strategies to reduce the prevalence of adverse childhood experiences (ACEs), building on the national ACT initiative prioritizing children's health in more than a dozen U.S. cities.
+In partnership with Community Partners, Public Health Advocates, and the University of California, Los Angeles (UCLA) Center for Healthier Children, Families, and Communities, ACT/CA sets in motion a broad social movement focused on the wellbeing of children and families, establishing an infrastructure supporting its statewide deployment.
+By increasing the capacity of communities to address the root determinants of health, ACT/CA provides a replicable, evidence-based model that can bolster Accountable Health Communities, First 5 early childhood initiatives, and Proposition 63 prevention efforts.

+Beginning in FY 2018-19, CDPH received an additional \$10 million in MHSA funding to spend over three years to implement and evaluate the ACT/CA Program.
+CDPH/SACB has awarded one contract to Community Partners through June 30, 2021.

-- The SACB Contract Manager will hire a Staff Services Analyst to perform fiscal and contract management activities such as monitoring expeditures and processing invoices. - The SACB Contract Manager will negotiate and award a 30-month contract to Community Partners. - The SACB Contract Manager and Research Scientist will participate and provide support to the All Children Thrive Equity Advisory Group (ACT/EAG). - The SACB Contract Manager will monitor the fiscal aspects of the contract and together with the Research Scientist will provide technical assistance through monthly calls and in-person meetings. - SACB program staff will attend and present at various committees, workgroups, and convenings statewide to provide updates and leverage related efforts. - SACB staff will serve as subject matter experts on childhood adversity and promoting resilience on department-wide initiatives and projects.
+- The SACB Contract Manager is in the process of hiring a Staff Services Analyst to perform fiscal and contract management activities such as monitoring expeditures and processing invoices. - The SACB Contract Manager negotiated and awarded a 30-month contract to Community Partners. - The SACB Contract Manager and Research Scientist will participate and provide support to the All Children Thrive Equity Advisory Group (ACT/EAG). - The SACB Contract Manager monitors the fiscal aspects of the contract and together with the Research Scientist will continue to provide technical assistance through monthly calls and in-person meetings. - SACB program staff attend and present at various committees, workgroups, and convenings statewide to provide updates and leverage related efforts. - SACB staff serve as subject matter experts on childhood adversity and promoting resilience on department-wide initiatives and projects.

-SACB will administer a contract to:
+SACB is administering a contract to: